canonical/cloud-init/doc/rtd/explanation/kernel-cmdline.rst

 line and proceed as if its data had previously existed.

 This allows for configuring a metadata service, or some other data.

-This method is different from the standard way that most datasources receive configuration.

 When :ref:`the local stage<boot-Local>` runs, it will check to see if ``cloud-config-url`` appears in key/value fashion in the kernel command line,